tdulcet/Remote-Servers-Status/README.md

 ^^ Does not work with all mobile providers\
 ^^^ [Available separately](https://hetrixtools.com/pricing/blacklist-monitor/)

 This is not a comprehensive list of the Remote Servers Status Script’s functionality.
+Notifications are sent using the [Send Msg CLI](https://github.com/tdulcet/Send-Msg-CLI).

 Source: [Uptime Robot](https://uptimerobot.com/pricing), [StatusCake](https://www.statuscake.com/pricing) and [HetrixTools](https://hetrixtools.com/pricing/uptime-monitor/)